 This industry article recommends chilling the wine for 30 minutes in the fridge.
 That will additionally keep it from feeling too heavy and make a refreshing contrast with the noodles.

-Celebrate the holidays with French Wine
+Celebrate French Wine

 For much of China, December is just another month on the calendar, and holidays are celebrated in other months, such as the Lunar New Year in February and Moon Festival in September.